Arab Jews: Criticism

-In Arab countries, there are Jews among the Arabs, like in European and other countries, there are Jews among the French, Italian, Polish, German, American ... people.
-In North Africa, some Jews are arabophone, speaking a Judeo-Arabic language, and others are francophone, speaking French; and in some areas there are “arabized” Jews who dress quite like Arabs.
-The fact is that even when the Jewish community was culturally quite embedded in its Muslim Arab environment, Jews were always considered members of a socio-religious community minority, different and distinct from the Arab population, because of their Jewish cultural tradition, their common past, and the Judeo-arabic language - all of them separated them from the Arabs.
+In North Africa, she has argued, "Jews were always considered members of a socio-religious community minority, different and distinct from the Arab population, because of their Jewish cultural tradition, their common past, and the Judeo-arabic language—all of them separated them from the Arabs.
 And the Arabs saw the Jews, even the ones who spoke only Judeo-Arabic, as members of a socio-linguistic religious cultural community, different from theirs.

-The Jews in Tunisia were able to maintain and reproduce their autonomous administrative, cultural and religious institutions, preserving intact their religious and communal identity. ... a cohesive, well-organized and structured Jewish community, who remained a separate entity from the Arabs and the French.”

-For the generation born under the protectorate, the French language replaced Judeo-Arabic as the Tunisian Jews' mother tongue, causing, maybe, Memmi's daughter to ponder her own and her parents' identity when asking, "are you Arab father?
-Your mother speaks Arabic.
-And I, am I Arab, or French, or Jewish?

-Clearly reflecting the Tunisian reality of three distinct social identity groups— les Français, les Arabes, les Juifs— which are, at the same time, national and religious.

-In 1975, Albert Memmi wrote: "The term "Arab Jews" is obviously not a good one.
+In 1975, Albert Memmi wrote: "The term 'Arab Jews' is obviously not a good one.
 I have adopted it for convenience.
 I simply wish to underline that as natives of those countries called Arab and indigenous to those lands well before the arrival of the Arabs, we shared with them, to a great extent, languages, traditions and cultures ...
 We would have liked to be Arab Jews.
 If we abandoned the idea, it is because over the centuries the Moslem Arabs systematically prevented its realization by their contempt and cruelty.
 It is now too late for us to become Arab Jews."

+Others argue that in recent years, there has been a concerted effort by anti-Zionist groups to reinterpret Mizrahi Jewish history in ways that disconnect these communities from their identity, culture, and ancestral homeland.
+They argue that Anti-Zionist voices show limited engagement with Mizrahi experiences and have promoted the narrative of “Arab Jews” to serve their political agenda.

 Proponents of the argument against "Arab Jews" include most Jews from Arab lands.